Healing cavities naturally

 Our recommendation: The most reliable source of vitamin K2 are supplements, with the synthetic form considered equally effective as the natural form.

-For more details on this essential nutrient for your teeth and body, how it functions and where to best find it see Importance of vitamin K2 for calcium metabolism and healthy teeth.
+For more details on this essential nutrient for your teeth and body, how it functions and where to best find it see vitamin K2 for calcium metabolism and healthy teeth.

 Like vitamin D and K, vitamin A is a fat-soluble vitamin which contributes to healing and preventing cavities.
 Higher vitamin A levels have been found to be significantly associated with fewer cavities in children.